 Trees in our cities: 10 reasons we need to plant more

-But our urban trees have come under increased threat in recent decades and we are now at risk of losing the lungs of our towns and cities.
-With 80% of us now living in urban areas, we now need our trees more than ever.
+But our urban trees have come under increased threat in recent decades and we are now at risk of losing these integral parts of our towns and cities.
+With 84% of us in the UK now living in urban areas, we now need our trees more than ever.

-Trees play an important role as what we call, carbon sinks.
+Trees play an important role in what we call carbon sinks.
 This is the storing of carbon as part of the carbon cycle and is an important part of helping to mitigate the effects of climate change.

 In a year, a single mature tree can absorb up to 48 pounds of carbon dioxide.
 It’s thought that globally our forests absorb 40% of manmade CO2 emissions before it reaches our outer atmosphere where it can trap more heat.
 Because of their size and density, trees are much better at this than smaller plants.

-A single mature, leafy tree can absorb up to 450 litres of water through its roots every day, as well as capturing rain water on the surface of its leaves.
-Their roots also reduce soil erosion in the ground and slow the filtration of water into our cities drainage networks.
+A single mature, leafy tree can absorb up to 450 litres of water through its roots every day, as well as capture rainwater on the surface of its leaves.
+Their roots also reduce soil erosion in the ground and slow the filtration of water into our cities' drainage networks.

 5. They’re keeping things cool